katerinaelsasser/film_review_database/README.md

 ### Python
 For testing the python that I had throughout the pages, I used PythonBuddy.
 When I put in my code, it would say where the errors I had, I then would adjust if necessary.
 ### JavaScript
-My JavaScript has been tested JSHint and Jasmine.
+My JavaScript has been tested JSHint.
 As this project wasn't based on my JavaScript, I didn't want to have a lot of JS code.
 This meant that I didn't have a lot to test.
 Like the other code vailidators, if a error came up, I adjusted where it was needed.
 ### Tests Done To Create Website

+#### Review/Movie Catelogue & Movie Modal
+ 1. Add Python code
+2. Add HTML code for the display of the data
+3. Add Python code to HTML
+4. Style code with CSS
-Test the code
+5. Upload the code to the website
+6. Check the data is coming frmo the right collection
+7. Check the data is displayed correctly
+8. adjust where needed, fixing any errors that pop up
+9. Upload code again to website
-Add " around the data and the title of the rows Testing the code
+10. Check the data and the display on the website

+#### Add Review/ Add Movie Forms

+1. Add Python code
+2. Add HTML code for form imputs
+3. Add CSS styling for form
+4. Upload to the website
+5. Check the layout of the form is correct
+6. Link collection in Python and HTML code
+7. Upload code to the website
+8. Fill in form as if submitting data
+9. Click submit
+10. Check database has recieved data
+11. Adjust if code needs changing to connect/submit correct data
+12. Upload code again to website
+13. Try to submit data in the form
+14. Check database has revieved the data

+#### Edit Modal

+1. Add Python code
+2. Add HTML for modal and form
+3. Style the code with CSS
+4. Connect Python code to HTML
+5. Upload to the website
+5. Check the button is connected to modal
+6. Check form is works on the modal
+7. Adjust data in form
+8. Submit the adjusted data
+9. Click submit
+10. Check database has recieved data
+11. Adjust if code needs changing to connect/submit correct data
+12. Upload code again to website
+13. Try to submit data in the form
+14. Check database has revieved the data

+#### Movie/Review Delete Button
+1. Add Python code
+2. Add HTML for button
+3. Style with CSS
+4. Connect Python code to HTML
+5. Upload to the website
+5. Check the button is connected to the database and removes data
+6. If the code does not connect, adjust the python code
+7. Reupload the page with adjusted code
+8. Click the delete button
-Data appears on the map
+9. Data is removed from the database

+#### Slideshow
+1. Add images to the folder
+2. Add code for the slideshow in HTML and JavaScript
+3. Upload page to wher the carousel
+4. Check to see if the images rotate
+5. Check sizing of images work on all screens
+6. Check if all images are showing
+7. Adjust if there is error in the carousel
+8. Upload the code to the website
+9. Check carousel is rotating around and all images work

 # Deployment
 ## Deploying to Heroku